Creatine: Adverse effects

 One well-documented effect of creatine supplementation is weight gain within the first week of the supplement schedule, likely attributable to greater water retention due to the increased muscle creatine concentrations by means of osmosis.

 A 2009 systematic review discredited concerns that creatine supplementation could affect hydration status and heat tolerance and lead to muscle cramping and diarrhea.

+Despite weight gain due to water retention and potential cramps being two seemingly "common" side effects, new research indicates that these side effects are likely not the result of creatine usage.
+In addition, the initial water retention is attributed to more short-term creatine use (the "loading" phase).
+Studies have shown that creatine usage does not necessarily affect total body water relative to muscle mass in the long-term.

 Renal function

 A 2019 systematic review published by the National Kidney Foundation investigated whether creatine supplementation had adverse effects on renal function.
-They identified 15 studies from 1997–2013 that looked at standard creatine loading and maintenance protocols of 4–20 g/day of creatine versus placebo.
+They identified 15 studies from 1997 to 2013 that looked at standard creatine loading and maintenance protocols of 4–20 g/day of creatine versus placebo.
 They utilized serum creatinine, creatinine clearance, and serum urea levels as a measure of renal damage.
 While in general creatine supplementation resulted in slightly elevated creatinine levels that remained within normal limits, supplementation did not induce renal damage (P value< 0.001).
 Special populations included in the 2019 Systematic review included type 2 diabetic patients and post-menopausal women, bodybuilders, athletes, and resistance trained populations.
 The study also discussed 3 case studies where there were reports that creatine affected renal function.

 In a joint statement between the American College of Sports Medicine, Academy of Nutrition and Dietetics, and Dietitians in Canada on performance enhancing nutrition strategies, creatine was included in their list of ergogenic aids and they do not list renal function as a concern for use.

 The most recent position stand on creatine from the Journal of International Society of Sports Nutrition states that creatine is safe to take in healthy populations from infants to the elderly to performance athletes.
 They also state that long term (5 years) use of creatine has been considered safe.

-It is important to mention that kidneys themselves, for normal physiological function, need phosphocreatine and creatine and indeed kidneys express significant amounts of creatine kinases (BB-CK and u-mtCK isoenzymes).
-At the same time, the first of two steps for endogenous creatine synthesis takes place in the kidneys themselves.
-Patients with kidney disease and those undergoing dialysis treatment generally show significantly lower levels of creatine in their organs, since the pathological kidneys are both hampered in creatine synthesis capability and are in back-resorption of creatine from the urine in the distal tubules.
-In addition, dialysis patients lose creatine due to wash out by the dialysis treatment itself and thus become chronically creatine depleted.
-This situation is exacerbated by the fact that dialysis patients generally consume less meat and fish, the alimentary sources of creatine.
-Therefore, to alleviate chronic creatine depletion in these patients and allow organs to replenish their stores of creatine, it was recently proposed to supplement dialysis patients with extra creatine, preferably by intra-dialytic administration.
-Such a supplementation with creatine in dialysis patients is expected to significantly improve the health and quality of the patients by improving muscle strength, coordination of movement, brain function and to alleviate depression and chronic fatigue that are common in these patients.